edtr-io/edtr-io/README.md

 Case you want to use the editor for the education sector,\
  contact [serlo.org](mailto:de@serlo.org)

-Commercial support is available through out partner Splish.
+Commercial support is available through Splish.
 For all questions on the editor, for commercial integration, or in case you need a partner for plugin development,\
  please contact [Splish](mailto:edtr-io@splish.me)

 Want to contribute?